Fox Hills Cash Review: Read This Before You Borrow

 Online Reputation

 Unsurprisingly, the reviews for the lender are universally negative.
-All of them accuse the company of being a scam, though for various reasons.
+They all accuse the company of being a scam, though for various reasons.
 They have the following complaints:

 Every review listed is a one-star review, except for a single four-star review:

-While some of the comments here in defense of Fox Hills Cash’s interest rates are questionable, there is a good point raised.
-If you get a call from a lender you don’t recognize and you have not submitted an application, do not offer any personal information, regardless of whether it’s a legitimate lender.
+Pro tip: While some of the comments here in defense of Fox Hills Cash’s interest rates are questionable, a good point is raised.
+If you get a call from a lender you don’t recognize and have not submitted an application, do not offer any personal information, regardless of whether it’s a legitimate lender.
 Just politely request that the lender not contact you again and hang up.

 Lawsuits